All About Yoga Blocks

 3. They Allow You to Rest in Restorative Poses– Finally, blocks can be used to tone down the intensity of yoga poses.
 They support you so that you can still experience the positive effects without exerting as much effort.
 I love using a block for a restorative bridge pose at the beginning or end of class.

-I honestly believe the beauty of yoga is its acceptance of students of all levels of experience, flexibility, and strength.
-Using blocks and other props is not something to shy away from, and I truly hope you’ll all continue to embrace their ability to help you modify, strengthen, or rest – depending on your need each time you step on your mat!
+The beauty of yoga is its acceptance of students of all levels of experience, flexibility, and strength.
+Using blocks and other props is not something to shy away from, and I truly hope you’ll all continue to embrace their ability to help you modify, strengthen, or rest – depending on your need each time you step on your mat.
+Join us for a yoga class to try it out!